ckongala/chinnikongala.github.io/README.md

 ---

-**Built with ❤️, a ton of patience, AI prompting, and the eternal hope that it compiles! 🚀**
+**Built with ❤️, a ton of patience, AI prompting, and the eternal hope that it compiles!**

 *If you've scrolled all the way down here, I must've caught your attention!
-Let's connect and build something the tech world will be proud of. 💡✨*
+Let's connect and build something the tech world will be proud of 😊.